 Our team of local DUI attorneys are dedicated to defending DUI cases across Alabama – from first offense to felony drunk driving.
 Being arrested for DUI can be devastating to people of certain professions, religious backgrounds, etc. After an arrest, the last thing you need is a lawyer who will lecture you about the choices you’ve made.
 The fact is, you have been arrested and accused of DUI – you need a trusted DUI lawyer to give you straight-forward legal advice about beating your case, period.
 This is exactly what you will receive from our team.
-We’ve defended thousands of DUI related cases in courtrooms throughout Huntsville, Decatur, Scottsboro, Guntersville, Madison, Athens, and surrounding areas.
+We’ve defended thousands of DUI related cases in courtrooms throughout Huntsville, Decatur, Scottsboro, Guntersville, Madison, Athens, Birmingham, and surrounding areas.

 Alabama has an implied consent law for chemical testing of those accused of DUI.
 This means that by driving a vehicle on a public road, you consent to chemical testing if you are suspected of DUI.